-6.2 TRAINING
+7.2 Training

-Specific training in policies and procedures of the Regulatory Agencies will be provided to the Property Manager to ensure Project conformity to program requirements.
+Specific training in policies and procedures of the Regulatory Agencies and Lenders (if applicable) will be provided to the Property Manager to ensure Project conformity to program requirements.

 The Property Manager becomes knowledgeable through training and ongoing property management.
 As the budget permits, the Property Manager will be required to participate in relevant training conducted by professional agencies and organizations to assure understanding of the occupancy requirements of the Project.
 Property Manager holds periodic training sessions of a general nature for all employees off-site as well as specific on-site sessions tailored to the needs of individual Projects.
 In addition to such site-specific training, additional monthly, quarterly and annual training includes, but is not necessarily limited to, Fair Housing and non-discrimination.